 A straight edge and broad, flat profile make this Japanese knife style similar to that of a cleaver.
-It’s a perfect choice for chopping, slicing and dicing vegetables.
+This type of Japanese knife is a perfect choice for chopping, slicing and dicing vegetables.
 Its thin body is light and flexible and makes for great push-cutting as well as sliding food from the chopping board into a bowl or pan.

 Our Favorite Chef-Approved Nakiri

 One of the best nakiri knives is the Miyabi Evolution 6.5" Nakiri Knife, hand-crafted in Seki, Japan.
 Featuring an ice-hardened steel blade that is extremely durable and resistant to corrosion, Chef Chris loves this knife for its comfortable rounded handle and flawless mesh of German-style durability with Japanese craftmanship.

 4. Petty (Utility Knife)

 This small, handy Japanese knife type is the slightly larger equivalent of a traditional Western paring knife found in a standard knife block.
 It’s agile enough to slice fruit, chop herbs and tackle general peeling and paring tasks.
 It also makes a great starter for anyone unaccustomed to the shape and sharpness of a larger type of Japanese knife such as a gyuto.